-We obtained the general ledger and the project expenditure reports prepared by the District for the period July 1 2018 through June 30, 2019, for the Building Fund (Measure K).
-Within the fiscal year audited, we obtained the actual invoices and other supporting documentation for a sample of expenditures to ensure compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Measure K as to the approved bond projects list.
+We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2021, for the Building Fund (Measure K).
+Within the fiscal year audited, we obtained the actual invoices, purchase orders, and other supporting documentation for a sample of expenditures to ensure compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Measure K as to the approved bond projects list.
 We performed the following procedures: